sara-nl/course-module-qcg-pilotjob/hands-on/example_04/README.md

 sbatch qcg_job.sh
 ```

-3. Observe result in the `result` directory.
+3. Observe the results in the `results` directory.

 4. Look at the `qcg_job_v1.py` file.
 Can you spot a problem?